 How Long After An Assault Can You Press Charges?
 (NSW)

-?ow long after an assault can you press charges?
+How long after an assault can you press charges?
 This is a question lawyers are often asked.
+First of all, it is important to understand that it is the police and not the victim of a crime who make the decision whether or not to press charges.
 The answer to the question of how long after an offence police can lay charges depends on the limitation period that applies to the offence.
 Some offences are subject to a relatively short limitation period, while others have no limitation period at all.

 How long after a summary offence can you press charges?